ooaklee/ghatd/docs/getting-started/billing-manager/README.md

 )
 ```

-> **Note on Environments:** You can also use the `LoggingProvider` wrapper to log webhook payloads for debugging without actually processing them in your billing system.
+> **Note on Environments:** You can also use the `LoggingProvider` wrapper to log webhook payloads for debugging without processing them in your billing system.

 ## Advanced Use Cases